 WHAT TRAINING IS AVAILABLE?

 We offer complete bespoke training to each new tutor before they begin teaching, covering everything from basic instrument repair to group teaching techniques and administration.
 This can be either with a local Senior Tutor, an instrument specialist or a member of Head Office team.
-Each tutor also has a dedicated Tuition Coordinator at Head Office who acts as a liaison between tutors, schools and parents.
-They are always on hand to guide new tutors through the mountain of paperwork and adminstration that is essential before teaching starts.
+Each tutor also has a dedicated Tuition Co-ordinator at Head Office who acts as a liaison between tutors, schools and parents.
+They are always on hand to guide new tutors through the paperwork and adminstration that is essential before teaching starts.
 They are also responsible for sorting out timetables with schools and parents.

 The training doesn't end once you start teaching.
 We are proud to offer continued professional development for all our tutors including exams and bespoke courses in essential skills such as conducting and group teaching.
 This is in addition to any ongoing required training in key areas such as safeguarding.
 For more information about our safeguarding requirements, please click here.

-We also know that being an music tutor can be a lonely job which is why our Senior Tutor will also make sure new tutors are put in touch with other tutors in their area.
+We also know that being a music tutor can be a lonely job sometimes, which is why our Senior Tutor will also make sure new tutors are put in touch with other tutors in their area.
 Many of our tutors use a variety of methods to stay in touch and try to meet up a couple of times a year, to talk teaching, music and all things MfSF!

 ARE THERE ANY COSTS ASSOCIATED WITH BECOMING A MFSF TUTOR?

 As with most peripetetic work, there are some essential checks and training which all tutors must complete before they can start teaching.
 These do come with a cost but we have worked hard to keep these to a minimum.
 We never ask tutors for payment for training, shadows or any other elements of the recruitment process.